pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 ### More examples

 We gather some [relevant sample configuration](https://github.com/pydio/cells/tree/master/tools/docker/compose) in our main code base.
-You might find the example there interesting to fine tune your setup.
+Find the example that suits you and fine tune your setup.

 ### Cells Sync

-The Cells Sync Desktop Application might require an additional port, typically if you run behind a reverse proxy that performs TLS termination.
+The Cells Sync Desktop Application might require an additional port, for example if you run behind a reverse proxy that performs TLS termination.
 In such case:

 - First read this, [Setup Cells Server for Cells Sync](/en/docs/kb/client-applications/setup-cells-server-cellssync)
 - Make sure to start a container with this env set `CELLS_GRPC_EXTERNAL`